Incontinence Management For Carers

 If you’re caring for someone with incontinence (such as urge, urinary or stress incontinence), it may help to establish a strong foundation for incontinence management.

 - Be sure the person is drinking adequate fluids; preferably water (6 to 8 glasses daily – jelly, ice-cream or custard may be substituted).
 Many people with dementia forget to drink or no longer recognise the sensation of thirst.

 - Consider reducing the person’s caffeine intake by using decaffeinated coffee and tea, especially if they suffer from an overactive bladder

 - Observe the person’s toileting patterns and suggest they use the toilet at regular times that follow their pattern

 - Try toileting before and after meals, and before bed

 - Try to establish a regular routine for the person to have something to drink with and between meals

-There are many aids and appliances available to assist in regaining continence.
+There are many aids and appliances available to assist in incontinence management: